• Skip to primary navigation

 *Be sure to use just the the cream (not the milk) from a can of full fat coconut milk.
 It is important to slightly melt/soften the coconut cream prior to mixing with other ingredients or else the filling texture won't turn out quite right.
 Cold coconut cream likes to clump and separate, but mixes well when slightly warmed.

-**I used peppermint flavor for this recipe, which is a mixture of organic sunflower oil and organic peppermint.
+**I used peppermint flavoring for this recipe, which is a mixture of organic sunflower oil and organic peppermint.
 If you're using a peppermint extract or essential oil then try adding a drop or two at a time until you get the right amount of mint flavor, as they have a much stronger taste.

 Did you make this recipe?